 Computers are available to all enrolled students at all Wintec campuses.
 The Gallagher Hub at our City campus has over 130 computers for you to use 24 hours a day, 7 days a week.
-The City campus also has wireless hotspots and IT helpdesks to assist with using the computers, printers, scanners and Mytec.
+The City and Rotokauri campus also have free wireless and IT helpdesks to assist with using the computers, printers, scanners and MyLearning.